-Extra Curricular Activities are only one part of the overall curriculum of Pleasant Local Schools.
-Therefore, all students must meet the following academic requirements to participate in all extra curricular activities, except parking on school property during the school day: All high school students must have recorded passing (D- or better) grades in a minimum of five one credit courses and earned a minimum of a 1.5 grade point average the preceding nine weeks grading period.
+Extra-Curricular Activities are only one part of the overall curriculum of Pleasant Local Schools.
+Therefore, all students must meet the following academic requirements to participate in all extra-curricular activities, except parking on school property during the school day: All high school students must have recorded passing (D- or better) grades in a minimum of five one credit courses and earned a minimum of a 1.5 grade point average the preceding nine weeks grading period.
 One half-credit courses that are completed in one semester will count as full credit courses.

-All middle school students must also carry a 1.5 grade point average and earn passing grades in at least four of their classes.
-All incoming 7th graders are exempt for the first nine week grading period from the eligibility requirements.
+All middle school students must earn passing grades in at least four of their classes.
+All incoming 7th graders are exempt for the first nineweek grading period from the eligibility requirements.

-All courses (both core and non core) will be counted towards the grade point average.
+All courses (both core and non-core) will be counted towards the grade point average.